 The three most famous museums

-The British Museum has over 5 million annual visitors and is one of the oldest museums in the world.
+The British Museum is both one of the oldest and most visited museums in the world.
+Discover what to see and how to get there.

 The National Gallery is the most relevant art museum in London and one of the most famous worldwide.
 Find out more about the National Gallery.